 The rebound effect is therefore a massive problem on the way to a more sustainable lifestyle with significantly lower consumption natural resources.

-Let's not misunderstand each other: Technological progress is something great - and can also ensure more sustainability in our way of life.
-But to do so, it must be geared toward growing the gross domestic product without exploiting nature in the process.
-Since ecological consequences have been largely ignored so far, we ourselves have caused the greatest environmental problems of our time.
+Let's not misunderstand each other: Technological progress is a great thing and can also lead to more Sustainability in our way of life.
+But to achieve this, it must be geared towards growing the gross domestic product without exploiting nature.
+As ecological consequences have been largely ignored up to now, we ourselves have caused the biggest environmental problems of our time.

 The rebound effect is thus both a phenomenon and a problem.
-But instead of being afraid of change and high prices, we should rather focus on the fact that it is basically financially profitable to reduce our own resource consumption.
+But instead of being afraid of change and high prices, we should rather focus on the fact that it is fundamentally financially viable to own your own Reduce resource consumption.

-In the end, everyone benefits - not least our own children, grandchildren and all future generations - if we take the rebound effect seriously and take it into account in political as well as economic decisions.
+In the end, everyone benefits - not least their own Children, grandchildren and all future generations - if we take the rebound effect seriously and take it into account in political and economic decisions.

-Do you have questions or suggestions about this phenomenon from environmental economics?
-Then feel free to write me a comment!
+Do you have any questions or suggestions about this phenomenon in environmental economics?
+Then write me a comment!

 Stay sustainable,

-PS.: Look at you with pleasure a little bit more in the Environmental Knowledge Blog around!
-Learn, for example, what is meant by sustainability in the context of the Externalization of environmental costs understands.
+PS: Take a look around the Environmental Knowledge Blog around!
+Learn, for example, what is meant by sustainability in the context of the Externalization of Environmental Costs understands.

 References: